Iyengar Yoga Retreat with Eugenia

 - Linen and towels provided

 Each week begins with an introductory yoga session at 6.00 p.m. on the day of arrival, followed by dinner.
-All other days will begin at 8 a.m. with a 30 minute meditation, followed by the 1.5 hour Iyengar yoga class.
-After breakfast guests are free to relax and enjoy the beach and sunshine, receive a massage treatment, or explore the village and region.
-In the late afternoon there is a second 1.5 hour class, and the day's programme closes with dinner.
+All other days will begin at 8.30 a.m. with a 2 hour Iyengar yoga class.
+After brunch guests are free to relax and enjoy the beach and sunshine, receive a massage treatment, or explore the village and region.
+In the late afternoon (6 pm) there is a second 1.5 hour class, followed by a 20-minute meditation, and the day's programme closes with dinner.

-The fourth day of the week is a rest day from classes; guests can join in an optional excursion, including a guided hike through the magnificent Aradaina gorge (approx. €25 depending on number of participants).
-All breakasts and 5 dinners are offered at the house, while on two of the nights guests are free to dine out in the village restaurants (not included in the course cost; approx. €15 for a full meal including drinks).
+In weeklong courses, the fourth day of the week is a rest day from classes; guests can join an optional excursion, including a guided hike through a gorge of the region (usually the magnificent Aradaina gorge) or other season appropriate hike, ending at the beach (approx. €25 depending on number of participants).
+All breakfasts and 5 dinners are offered at the house, while on two of the nights guests are free to dine out in the village restaurants (not included in the course cost; approx. €15 for a full meal including drinks).
 Individual excursions (e.g., hikes, boat trips) can also be arranged at an extra cost.
 On the last day, departure can be arranged after breakfast.

 The number of guests is limited to 14, to create a warm and friendly atmosphere, and to ascertain that individual attention is given in the classes.

-The classes comprise of a series of asanas (physical postures), usually sustained for some time so that the body and its necessary actions can be observed within the posture, pranayama (breathing techniques), and meditative techniques (sitting in silence, concentration techniques), through which the development of awareness of the body and mind in the present moment and deep relaxation are practiced.
+The classes comprise of a series of asanas (physical postures), usually sustained for some time so that the body and its necessary actions can be observed within the posture, pranayama (breathing techniques), and meditation (sitting in silence, concentration techniques), through which awareness of the body and mind in the present moment and deep relaxation are practiced.

 Iyengar yoga was developed through the pioneering work of B.K.S.
 Iyengar, who freed the classical yoga postures (asanas) from their Indian mystique and with the use of props made them suitable for Westerners, who want to have a clear understanding of what happens in a yoga posture.
 A typical Iyengar yoga class focuses on precision of movement, correct alignment, and the study of the ‘muscle and mind’ actions and resistance necessary to enter a state of concentration.
 Breathing awareness is emphasized in every asana in order to deepen the experience.
 Through consistent practice the student overcomes physical and mental/emotional limits and develops a deep awareness of the body, power, control, patience and physical and mental harmony.